Annalise Hartman: Storylines

 Sam Kratz (Richard Grieve) later declares his love for Annalise, so they get together.
 Squirrel (Brooke Howden) later lies to everyone, claiming she is pregnant with Sam's child.
 Sam's cousin, Danni Stark (Eliza Szonert) later proves Squirrel was lying.
 After Susan Kennedy (Jackie Woodburne) notices a lump on Annalise's neck, doctors carry out a series of tests on her, then after a few weeks she receives the all clear, which makes her think about her life and she tells Sam she wants to move away with him.
 When they are about to leave together, Joanna Hartman (Emma Harrison) turns up and reveals to Annalise that she is her half-sister.
 Joanna introduces Annalise to their father, Tony Hartman (Michael Carman).
 Annalise initially struggles to accept his job as a female impersonator, but they reconcile.
 Tony gives Annalise and Joanna some money and they set up their own public relations company.
 The sisters' first client turns out to be a con man and he steals their money.
 Annalise has sex with Stonefish Rebecchi (Anthony Engelman), after Sam finds out their attraction has been building for months, he decides to end their relationship.
 With this Annalise leaves, despite Jo's pleas for her to stay.
 Sam later joins her.
-In 2005, Annalise returns to Erinsborough to show a documentary film she has made about Ramsay Street.
+Nine years later, Annalise returns to Erinsborough to show a documentary film she has made about Ramsay Street.
 She also reveals that she and Sam married five years earlier.

+Annalise returns to Erinsborough after twenty years after Paul Robinson (Stefan Dennis) requests her help running Lassiters.
+Annalise reveals that she has been running a UK Lassiters in Manchester and has broken up with Sam.
+Her arrival annoys Paul's co-manager, Krista Sinclair (Majella Davis), who he has not informed.
+Annalise begins working on an event to secure the hotel with a Bronze Bell award and Krista begins to feel undermined by Annalise's presence despite Paul comparing them to each other.
+Annalise overhears Krista criticising her, they have an argument and Annalise tells Paul she cannot work with Krista.
+Annalise's plans for a jewellery contest are sabotaged and she suspects that Sam could be behind it.
+Annalise and Krista become friends and work well together.
+They discover that Paul was testing them to see if they can manage Lassiters together should he divide his time between Melbourne and New York.
+Krista forces Paul to become a silent partner for his scheming and Annalise considers moving back permanently.
+Sam arrives and reveals that he wants Annalise back.
+The jewellery event is successful despite Katrina Marshall being exposed as the events saboteur.
+Sam buys Annalise a business in Australia and she agrees to reconcile.
+Annalise turns down the offer of managing Lassiters and leaves with Sam.